-A very common question asked by domain owners is “why are my emails going to junk folder instead of the recipients’ inboxes?”.
-Now it is important to note that the underlying reason behind emails going to the junk folder is never unidirectional, but can be due to various reasons starting from simple inducements like a poorly written email to more complex causes like in case your domain name has been previously used for spam.
+A prevalent question asked by domain owners is “why are my emails going to junk folder instead of the recipients’ inboxes, and how to stop emails from going to junk?”.
+Now it is important to note that the underlying reason behind emails going to the junk folder is never unidirectional, but can be due to various reasons starting from simple inducements like a poorly written email to more complex causes like case your domain name has been previously used for spam.
 In either of the cases, your emails landing in the spam folder drastically affects your email deliverability rate and domain reputation.

 How Does Email Authentication Improve Email Deliverability?

-How Can I Properly Configure DMARC to Stop Being Marked as Spam?
+How Can I Properly Configure DMARC to Stop Emails from going to Junk?